luispuerto/R-Cheat-Sheets/README.md

 - [x] [bash-macOS-tower.pdf](bash-macOS-tower.pdf): A bash macOS cheat sheet from Tower app.
 - [x] [caret.pdf](caret.pdf): Modeling and Machine Learning in R with the caret package by Max Kuhn.
 - [x] [cartography.pdf](cartography.pdf): Thematic maps with spatial objects by Timothée Giraud.
+- [x] [collapse.pdf](collapse.pdf): Advanced and fast data transformation with R by Sebastian Krantz.
 - [x] [data-import.pdf](data-import.pdf): The Data Import cheat sheet reminds you how to read in flat files with http://readr.tidyverse.org/, work with the results as tibbles, and reshape messy data with [tidyr](http://tidyr.tidyverse.org/).
 Use tidyr to reshape your tables into tidy data, the data format that works the most seamlessly with R and the [tidyverse](http://tidyverse.org/).
 - [x] [datatable.pdf](datatable.pdf): Data manipulation with data.table, cheatsheet by  Erik Petrovski.
 - [x] [declaredesign.pdf](declaredesign.pdf): Tools to test research designs that use a MIDA framework.